Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 • Different types of allergens: dust, pollen, flea excrement, house dust mite.

-• The temperature of the surrounding area.
+• Temperature of the surrounding area.
 Depending on the temperature, it depends on how quickly the pathogen enters the body.

 • Seasonal changes.
-Humidity, vegetation affects whether a dog develops atopic dermatitis or not.
+Humidity and vegetation influence whether a dog will develop atopic dermatitis or not.

 • The microclimate of the animal's habitat.
-For example, in the house where he lives, dust may constantly be present, and if it acts as an allergen, then the symptoms atopic dermatitis will appear often.
+For example, in the house where he lives there may be dust constantly, and if it acts as an allergen then the symptoms atopic dermatitis will appear frequently.

-• Associated diseases that provoke atopic dermatitis in dogs.
+• Concomitant diseases that provoke atopic dermatitis in dogs.
 This may be a complication of some other disease.

 • Flea dermatitis occurs in almost all types of dogs, and especially in those in which the owner does not attach much importance to fleas.